A Love That Never Dies

 GRIEF DURING COVID

-Made entirely during lockdown, and with the lived experience of grief under the Covid restrictions at its core, Beyond The Mask explores many aspects common to both grief and the pandemic – the isolation, a sense of time stopping, the loss of confidence, the challenge to one’s sense of self, the damage to mental health and of course mask wearing and the various ways we are having to adjust to our “new normal”.
+Made entirely during lockdown, and with the lived experience of grief under the Covid restrictions at its core, Beyond The Mask explores many aspects common to both grief and the pandemic – the isolation, a sense of time stopping, the loss of confidence, the damage to mental health and of course mask wearing and the various ways we are having to adjust to our “new normal”.

 LESSONS IN GRIEF